bbatsov/metaredux/_posts/2022-04-21-rubocop-turns-10.md

 The first step (commit) for RuboCop was quite [modest](https://github.com/rubocop/rubocop/commit/afbead34db54506c12a21dbd4ce04fada0f8b9a4).
 Back then I knew next to nothing about parsers, lexers, abstract syntax trees and all that jazz.
 I recall I planned to implement RuboCop in terms of regular expressions...
 I remember I had the idea about the project for quite a while, but really struggled to come up with a name that I liked.
 Picking the name is probably the hardest part of every project and this was certainly true with RuboCop.

-The journey that followed it was epic and beyond anything I could have ever imagined:
+The journey that followed was epic and beyond anything I could have ever imagined:

+- 11,431 commits
+- 4,384 closed issues
+- 5,803 merged pull requests
 - 201 releases
 - 800+ contributors
 - 220+ million downloads